ddworken/hishtory/README.md

 <summary>Self-Hosting</summary>
 By default, hiSHtory relies on a backend for syncing.
 All data is end-to-end encrypted, so the backend can't view your history.

 But if you'd like to self-host the hishtory backend, you can!
 The backend is a simple go binary in `backend/server/server.go` that uses postgres to store data.
 It reads the connection string for the postgres database from the environment variable `HISHTORY_POSTGRES_DB`.
+If you don't yet have a postgres DB to use, you can use [`docker-compose.yml`](https://github.com/ddworken/hishtory/blob/master/backend/server/docker-compose.yml).

 You can then point your local hishtory CLI to use this backend via the `HISHTORY_SERVER` environment variable (e.g. by doing `export HISHTORY_SERVER='https://hishtory.yourwebsite.example'` in your shellrc).
 </details>